 In addition, Germany is a top destination for investors, attracting an ever increasing number of companies to make greenfield investment there.
 As the largest economy in Europe, Germany entices its investors with its central-european location, but simultaneously puts them off with the current deterioration of Germany's situation as an economic destination.

-According to the ifo Institute, companies' business expectations also deteriorated further in January 2025 compared to the previous month (-0.2 points).
-At 84.2 points, the index is now back at roughly the same level as last year (January 2024: 83.8 points).
+According to the ifo Institute, business sentiment in Germany brightened in March 2025 - and thus before the announcement of massive US tariffs on April 2 (+1.4 points).
+At 86.7 points, the business climate index is back at around the same level as last year (March 2024: 87.7 points).
 In February 2022, i.e. before Russia's invasion of Ukraine, the index was still at 98.1 points.

 The government spending ratio, which indicates the government's influence on an economy, is calculated as total government spending as a percentage of GDP.
-According to the International Monetary Fund, this amounted to 48.3% in Germany in 2023 and was therefore slightly below the EU average of 49.3%; however, other large economies such as the UK (44.7%), the USA (38.1%) and China (33.9%) were significantly lower.
+According to the International Monetary Fund (IMF), this amounted to 48.2% in Germany in 2024, well above the G7 average of 41.5% and the government share of other major economies such as the UK (43.4%), the USA (37.5%) and China (33.9%).

 Our Business Destination Germany 2024 study provides a current assessment of Germany as a business location by international investors.
 350 CFOs from the largest German subsidiaries of international corporations from the most important investor countries were surveyed as part of the study to find out how they rate Germany as a business location.
 As this is the fourth time the study has been published every two years, it also enables trend statements to be made.